mgeduld/lear-notes/README.md

 - What do you do when your spouse of 40 years has dementia?
 - Humiliation is important in the play.
 Kent in the stock -- humiliating for Lear, too.
 Seeing that, Lear must act.
 Kent wants Lear to do something about the stocks.
 - I.i.
 Kent shockingly addresses Lear as thou
+- Kent is called an "ancient ruffian."
+- Stakes for Kent.
+If Lear sees him again, he'll be put to death.
+Banishment may be worse.
+Kent *is* service.
+When he plays Caius, he's doing what he *is*

 ## Fool
 - Fool has a very powerful position at court (with some downsides), and it's all tied to Lear.
 With Lear abdicating his power and mad, what life will there be for him?